 How to Get There

 Since Mallorca is definitely one of Europe’s most popular tourist destinations, there are tons of flights.
-Especially during the off-season, you can get there dirt cheap by the Spanish low-cost airline Binter, Ireland’s Ryan Air, and Germany’s Eurowings where the price-performance ratio is just great.
+Especially during the off-season, you can get there dirt cheap with the Spanish low-cost airline Binter, Ireland’s Ryan Air, and Germany’s Eurowings where the price-performance ratio is just great.

-If you haven’t booked a package where the travel company arranges the shuttle to your hotel, you have three options for transportation from the airport to the city center of Palma as well as other places on Mallorca.
+If you haven’t booked a package where the travel company arranges the shuttle to your hotel, you have three options for transportation from the airport to the city center of Palma as well as other places in Mallorca.
 The most comfortable option is taking a cab*.

 I’m not driving, but if you want to rent a car, you can do so right at the airport.

 Obviously, taking one of the public buses is much cheaper.
-However, while the trip to the city center of Palma takes about half an hour, but it also costs only 5 €uro.
+However, while the trip to the city center of Palma takes about half an hour, it also costs only 5 €uro.
 You cannot pay by credit card and the driver is happy if you have the exact change.
 When he’s not happy, he’ll let you know, take it from me.

 My Tip on Packing

 If you are going to Mallorca for just one week or even ten days, you definitely can leave your kitchen sink at home.
 You simply should travel light which will make your trip smoother and cheaper – at least when you are opting for one of the low-cost airlines that charge extra for basically everything.